AnswerDotAI/fh-deploy/droplet/README.md

 To see the status of the service, run `sudo systemctl status fasthtml.service`

 #### Destroying the Droplet

+Exit from the remote server by executing `exit` in the terminal.

 1. List droplets and copy the id.